-At the Bolivia Cal Orcko Parque Cretácico, or Cretaceous Park, workers found the largest concentration of dinosaur footprints in the world on a giant 3,900 ft. long by 260 ft. high wall.
-These 68 million year old impressions derive from the Late Cretaceous Period when the place that we now call Cal Orcko, 5 km west of Sucre, Bolivia, was the shore of a huge lake.
+At the Bolivia Cal Orcko Parque Cretácico or Cretaceous Park, workers found the largest concentration of dinosaur footprints in the world on a giant 3,900 ft. long by 260 ft. high wall.
+These 68 million-year-old impressions derive from the Late Cretaceous Period when the place that we now call Cal Orcko, 5 km west of Sucre, Bolivia, was the shore of a huge lake.
 A menagerie of prehistoric animals came here to drink, eat, run, romp and fight, and while doing so, they left their tracks behind.
 These impressions solidified in the clay shorelines during dry periods, only to be covered up by more sediment that would gather more prints.
-Hence, layer upon layer of dinosaur footprints are now visible in the crumbling cliffside at this incredible paleontological site in South America.
+Hence, layer upon layer of dinosaur footprints is now visible in the crumbling cliffside at this incredible paleontological site in South America.

 Discovery of Dinosaur Footprints